mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ## Day 13:
  * Work on tactile button switch
  * Wiring it with LED to see if we can get it to work
- * Messed around with previous prototype.
+ * Messed around with previous prototype